Make UseEditor’s Note: We have updated this post to include an infographic for easy reference of ADA Compliant signage.

 1. No glare

-Any ADA compliant signs must have backgrounds and characters that avoid any glare, with one exception: the signs are being used for parking or traffic.
+Your ADA compliant signs must have backgrounds and characters that avoid any glare.
+There is one exception: parking or traffic signage.

 This is because visually impaired people can have trouble processing glare or reflection.